-If you want to know what a lockdown is like, you could watch this movie
+A new film imagines a disaster-based lockdown.
+It was made in 2019.

 “They didn’t know a pandemic was coming,” he said, then paused.
 “If they did, I have some questions I’d like to ask them.”

-When they weren’t fielding messages or advising friends on what stocks to dump, the filmmakers were huddling with Bleecker Street on a release date.
+When they weren’t fielding messages or advising friends on what stocks to dump, the directors were huddling with Bleecker Street on a release date.
 After much back and forth, the group decided on early October.
 It was before the election would dominate too much airtime but when lockdowns would hopefully have subsided.
 (The New York and Los Angeles markets remain closed; Chicago and Houston are open.
-The movie is playing at nine theaters in the greater D.C. area, though most are farther from the city, such as the Alamo Drafthouse in Winchester, Va., or the Warehouse Cinema in Frederick, Md.)
+The movie is playing at nine theaters in the greater D.C. area, though many are farther from the city, including the Alamo Drafthouse in Winchester, Va., or the Warehouse Cinema in Frederick, Md.)

-“Save Yourselves!” will also go to digital after a very short theatrical window — where Bleecker Street normally allows movies to play the full 75 days in theaters, they will put it on-demand next week, just five days after the theatrical release.
+“Save Yourselves!” will also go to digital after a very short theatrical window.
+Where Bleecker Street normally allows movies to play the full 75 days in theaters, they will put it on-demand next week, just five days after the theatrical release.
 Some theaters are resistant as a result.
-Other theaters are simply reducing hours or days faster than Bleecker Street can keep track of.
+Others are simply reducing hours faster than Bleecker Street can keep track of.

-“You just roll with the punches,” said Jack Foley, a 40-year distribution veteran who runs that unit for Bleecker Street.
+“You just roll with the punches,” said Jack Foley, a longtime distribution veteran who runs that unit for Bleecker Street.
 "We’ve never seen anything like this.
 We’re in about 119 markets, which feels like a great accomplishment.

 Bleecker Street executives also believe the digital platform can attract consumers.
 “A large portion of the target audience consumes content at home,” said Karpen of the Millennial demographic.

 Whether audiences will want to see their lives refracted on a movie screen is unclear.
-Karpen said he believes the chance to see a relevant story, but through a fun-house mirror, will be compelling.
+Karpen said he believes the chance to see a relevant story through a fun-house mirror will be compelling.

-Still, profit could be tricky — the digital price is $5.99 for a rental and $14.99 for a purchase — more attractive than the $30 Disney recently charged for “Mulan,” but also generating less revenue.
+Still, profit could be tricky.
+The digital price is $5.99 for a rental and $14.99 for a purchase — more attractive than the $30 Disney recently charged for “Mulan,” yet also generating less revenue.

-But part of the point of the release, the principals say, is to keep new content flowing to theaters — and to make sense of what Americans have been going through.
-Just the act of watching it can be an eye-opener.
+But part of the point of the release, the principals say, is larger than that.
+It’s to keep new content flowing to theaters — and to make sense of what Americans have been going through.
+Just the act of watching it now compared to a pre-pandemic moment can be eye-opening.

 “A lot of movies, they change when you re-watch them later — you see a movie very differently as an adult than you did as a kid," said Fischer.